 • Before the pothole gets filled in, it’s a good idea to take pictures of the road and any damage to your car and surrounding property.

 If you have been injured in an accident, caused by a pothole which was left untended and not repaired, do not assume you’re solely responsible.
-To bring a claim against a negligent city, government entity or manufacturer responsible, contact the experienced car accident lawyers at Trantolo & Trantolo today.
+To bring a claim against a negligent city, government entity or manufacturer responsible, contact the experienced Connecticut car accident lawyers at Trantolo & Trantolo today.